 Chris Argyris elucidated this by introducing the idea of 'double-loop learning', a process that transcends the 'single loop' and leads into a new approach to reframe ideas, altering actions.

-This, however, is not a mere academic exercise but an intricate, dynamic, action-based, and ethical skill, with roots in real, multifaceted situations.
+This, however, is not a mere academic exercise but an intricate, active, action-based, and ethical skill, with roots in real, multifaceted situations.

 Schools, by nurturing a culture of reflection, pave the way for continuous improvement in teaching and learning.
 Themed in-set days and teaming up teachers draw on expertise and mutual support, developing an environment where critical reflections thrive.